jbernasconif/jbernasconif/README.md

 <p align="center">
   <br><br>
   <samp>
     :wave: Hi!
-I am in the journey of learning, what is called data science this days.
+I am in the journey of learning what is called data science this days.
     <br>My current work focuses on enabling all the areas of a company and   <br><em>optimazing all of them,</em> all through the **power of numbers** :sparkles:<br><br>
     <img src="https://pa1.narvii.com/6228/ca7f57e9de99dd1977c6b954e43ddb7e60ec4416_hq.gif" width="240px" align="center">
     <br><br>:coffee: Wanna chat? :point_right: add me on <a href="https://www.linkedin.com/in/juan-jos%C3%A9-bernasconi-fresard-33453399/">LinkedIn</a>